European shares rise as SocGen surges and car stocks rally

 European carmakers, which fell in late July on concerns about a slowdown in their important Chinese market, also rallied, with Renault rising after Exane BNP Paribas increased its price target on the stock.

-Technology stocks were steady after weakening in the previous session following a slide in Apple shares, but Greek stocks were down for a third straight day with Athens still seeking a new bailout deal.
+Technology stocks were steady after weakening in the previous session following a slide in the shares Apple, but Greek stocks were down for a third straight day with Athens still seeking a new bailout deal.

-Societe Generale rose 8.8 percent, making it the best performer in percentage terms on the pan-European FTSEurofirst 300 index, which advanced 1.1 percent.
-The euro zone’s blue-chip Euro STOXX 50 index rose 1.4 percent.
+Societe Generale rose 8.3 percent, making it the best performer in percentage terms on the pan-European FTSEurofirst 300 index, which advanced 0.8 percent.

-SocGen reported better-than-expected earnings and targeted a slightly larger cushion of capital and higher cost savings.
+SocGen reported better-than-expected earnings and said it would target a slightly larger cushion of capital and higher cost savings.

 According to data from Thomson Reuters StarMine, 59 percent of companies on the European STOXX 600 index have beaten or met market expectations with results this quarter.

-Markus Huber, senior analyst at Peregrine & Black, said the solid results coming out of many European companies were providing investors with a reason to back European shares over U.S. and Asian stocks.
+“European equities are trading higher this morning as a very respectable European earnings season and improving growth prospects are providing investors with plenty of reasons why to favour European stocks versus Asian and U.S. ones,” said Markus Huber, senior analyst at Peregrine & Black.

-“Overall sentiment remains positive, with Europe likely to continue to outperform their American peers,” he said.
+“Overall sentiment remains positive with Europe likely to continue to outperform their American peers,” he added.

-The parliamentary spokesman for Greece’s ruling Syriza party urged it on Wednesday to unite behind a new funding agreement.
+The parliamentary spokesman for Greece’s ruling Syriza party urged it on Wednesday to unite behind a new funding agreement, saying the country wanted a full bailout immediately rather than a bridge loan.

 Many investors have cut their exposure to Greece, which represents only a fraction of the overall European economy.

-Some also said the situation in Athens was improving, given steps towards a new Greek bailout, and Pictet Asset Management raised its exposure towards European stocks.
+Some also said the situation in Athens was improving, given Greece’s progress towards a new bailout, and Pictet Asset Management raised its exposure towards European stocks.

 “As the uncertainty surrounding Athens has lifted, a more positive light is shining on the region while valuations have become more reasonable following the correction of the past few months,” it said.